scaleflex/filerobot-image-editor/README.md

 <u>Default:</u> undefined

-The image file name used as default name for the image's file that will be saved if not provided the name will be extracted from provided image's src.
+The image file name used as default name for the media's file that will be saved if not provided the name will be extracted from provided media's src.

+#### `defaultSavedMediaType`

-#### `defaultSavedImageType`
+**PREVIOUSLY**: `defaultSavedImageType`

 <u>Type:</u> `string`